kolaczyn/code-review-suggestions/functional-programming/reduce-object-to-array.md

 ## Reduce object to array

-Let's image we're working with this kind of data:

 ### Premise

+We're working with this data:

 ```ts
 const idToProductData = {